-In order to make our election scheme incoercible (without physical assumptions) we would need a deniable encryption scheme which is

-- i) homomorphic, - ii) suitable to threshold cryptography techniques.
+In order to make our election scheme incoercible (without physical assumptions) we would need a deniable encryption scheme which is (i) homomorphic, (ii) suitable to threshold cryptography techniques.
 An interesting open problem is thus to construct such a scheme.

-6.3.
-Proactive security
+6.3 Proactive Security

-The secrecy of the votes is protected against coalitions of up to t - 1 authorities.
+The secrecy of the votes is protected against coalitions of up to t-1 authorities.
 In other words, an attacker must recover t shares of the private key in order to be able to decrypt single votes.
 This is similar to previous protocols in which the vote is (t, n)-shared among the authorities.
 We note that the use of threshold cryptography instead of secret sharing presents also some advantages in this area.
-Using proactive security techniques [12, 34, 35] it is possible to leave the public key of the system in place for a really long time without fearing it being compromised.
-Indeed, when using proactive schemes the shares of the private key are periodically "refreshed" so that an attacker is forced to recover tshares in one single period of time that can be as short as a day.
-Both schemes presented in this paper can be made proactive, the discrete-log based one using the techiniques in [12] and the factoring one by adapting the work of [35].
+Using proactive security techniques (see [HJKY95, HJJ+97, FGMY96]) it is possible to leave the public key of the system in place for a really long time without fearing it being compromised.
+Indeed, when using proactive schemes the shares of the private key are periodically "refreshed" so that an attacker is forced to recover t shares in one single period of time that can be as short as a day.
+Both schemes presented in this paper can be made proactive, the discrete-log based one using the techniques in [HJJ+97] and the factoring one by adapting the work of [FGMY96].
+The idea is that the authorities run the key generation protocol every day at midnight, say, but now sharing a zero value.

-Let us briefly describe how this stronger security aspect can be achieved.
-For simplicity we will refer just to the discrete log based scheme [12].
-At each "refreshing" deadline (say every day at midnight), the authorities run the key generation protocol, but now sharing a zero value.
 The new shares are added to the old shares of the secret key s.
 The resulting shares still interpolate to s (since the free term of the polynomial is unchanged) but lie on an otherwise different polynomial.
-This implies that old shares are now useless if combined with new ones, and therefore the attacker needs to start collecting shares from scratch.